Nonprofit Grant (NPG) Application – UX Research Case Study

 Testimonials

 "I didn't necessarily attend meetings, nor did I think they were held.
-I will say that with the staff there, at the OPM, they were, they were responsive and obviously we're talking about the cycles prior to COVID."
+I will say that with the staff there, at the organization, they were, they were responsive and obviously we're talking about the cycles prior to COVID."

 Submission Stage